alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/a-to-z-style-guide.md

 Use billions in phrases: billions of people.

-Do not use £0.xx billion for amounts less than £1 billion, unless it’s in a sequence where you’re talking about amounts above £1 billion.
-For example: “There was £15.6 billion spent in August 2024, an increase of £0.2 billion”.
-If you’re using it outside of the sequence again, use £2 million.
+Do not use £0.xx billion for amounts less than £1 billion, unless it's in a sequence where you're talking about amounts above £1 billion.
+For example: "There was £15.6 billion spent in August 2024, an increase of £0.2 billion".
+If you're using it outside of the sequence again, use £2 million.

 Do not abbreviate billion to b.

 ### Blind Person's Allowance

 Title case.